 Soda is just empty calories from sugar that has no nutritional value to add to your body.
 Consuming simple sugars can easily spike blood sugar and insulin levels which causes your body to store more fat.

-Instead of downing a soda, swap it for a naturally flavoured seltzer or freshly squeezed fruit juice.
+Instead of downing a soda, swap it for a naturally flavored seltzer or freshly squeezed fruit juice.

 8. Add hormone-balancing foods to your diet